-- Decoding skills;
+- 5. Decoding skills;

-- 23 6.
-Encoding skills;
+- 6. Encoding skills;

-- 24 7.
-Rapid naming; and
+- 7. Rapid naming; and

-8. Developmental language.
+- 8. Developmental language.

-- D. Screening shall be conducted in accordance with the policies developed by the State Board of Education pursuant to subsection B of this section and the Oklahoma Dyslexia Handbook, including policies and information developed relating to universal screening of kindergarten students for characteristics of dyslexia. - E. Beginning June 30, 2023, and for each year thereafter, school districts shall provide the following data to the State Department of Education: - 1.
-The number of students by grade level in kindergarten through grade three who were screened for dyslexia in a school year; - 2.
-The number of students by grade level in kindergarten through grade three who were newly identified as having characteristics of dyslexia in a school year; - 3.
-The process or tools used to evaluate student progress; - 4.
+- D. Screening shall be conducted in accordance with the policies developed by the State Board of Education pursuant to subsection B of this section and the Oklahoma Dyslexia Handbook, including policies and information developed relating to universal screening of kindergarten students for characteristics of dyslexia.

+- E. Beginning June 30, 2023, and for each year thereafter,

+school districts shall provide the following data to the State

+Department of Education: - 23 1.
+The number of students by grade level in kindergarten 24 through grade three who were screened for dyslexia in a school year;

+2. The number of students by grade level in kindergarten through grade three who were newly identified as having characteristics of dyslexia in a school year;

+- 3. The process or tools used to evaluate student progress; - 4.
 The number of trained school system personnel or licensed professionals used to administer the qualified dyslexia screening tool; - 5.
 The number of students in kindergarten through grade three who were participating in interventions within the school setting and the number of students participating in interventions outside the school setting; and - 6.
-The programs used by districts for intervention within the school setting.

-- F. By December 31, 2023, and for each year thereafter, the State Department of Education shall provide a report electronically containing all of the information provided in subsection E of this section to the Governor and Legislature and make the report available on the Department's website. - G. As funds are available, beginning $\underline{\text{with}}$ the 2021-2022 school year, the Department shall provide training on the best practices for screening for dyslexia. - H. The State Board of Education may promulgate rules necessary to implement the provisions of this section. - 11 SECTION 11.
-This act shall become effective July 1, 2024. - SECTION 12.
-It being immediately necessary for the preservation of the public peace, health, or safety, an emergency is hereby declared to exist, by reason whereof this act shall take effect and be in full force from and after its passage and approval.
+The programs used by districts for intervention within the school setting. - F. By December 31, 2023, and for each year thereafter, the State Department of Education shall provide a report containing all of the information provided in subsection E of this section to the Governor and Legislature and make the report available on the Department's website. - $\frac{\text{C. F.}}{\text{F.}}$ As funds are available, beginning with the 2021-2022 school year, the Department shall provide training on the best practices for screening for dyslexia. - $\frac{H}{G}$.
+The State Board of Education may promulgate rules necessary to implement the provisions of this section. - SECTION 10.
+This act shall become effective July 1, 2024.

+1 SECTION 11.
+It being immediately necessary for the preservation

+2 of the public peace, health, or safety, an emergency is hereby

+3 declared to exist, by reason whereof this act shall take effect

+4

+5

+6

+7

+8

+9

+10

+11

+12

+13

+14

+15

+16

+17

+18

+19

+20

+21

+22

+23

+24